derkalle4/docker-MiniSIPServer/README.md

       - ./minisipserver_files:/opt/sipserver
     restart: unless-stopped
 ```

+Make sure to either use a docker volume (for correct permissions to /opt/sipserver) or manually `chown 1000:1000 ./minisipserver_files`.
+Othewise the server will error out.

 Then, run `docker-compose up -d` in the same directory as your `docker-compose.yml` file.
 Make sure the `./minisipserver_files` directory exists on your host.